-Of course he does, but instead of getting down or judging him try to spend a day in his disposable nappies (not literally).
+Of course he does, but instead of getting down or judging his parental favouritism try to spend a day in his disposable nappies (not literally).
 Would you choose the person who carried you for nine months, spends the most time with you and produces the milk you needs to survive over the person who gives the odd good bath, but seems to disappear for long periods of day?
 It is an absolute no-brainer.
-Mum comes first.
+In terms of parental favouritism, Mum comes first.
 Period.

 Now we’ve got that sorted, let’s get onto the more important question.
 Namely: who comes second?
 Naturally, I assumed the answer would be daddy, daddy, daddy.
 But after three or four months it became pretty clear that the answer was Nano (my wife’s mum).
 Worse still, my wife’s dad came third.
 I was out of the medals and it hurt.
 So I did what any self-respecting male would do in this situation.
 I sulked.
 Boy did I sulk.
 And do you know what?
 Unless you view arguing with your wife as a positive, it did no good whatsoever.